trhallam/segysak/docs/index.rst

 History
 -------
-segysak was original conceived out of a need for a better interface to SEG-Y data in Python.
+segysak was originally conceived out of a need for a better interface to SEG-Y data in Python.
 The ground work was layed by Tony Hallam but development really began during the Transform 2020 Software Underground Hackathon held online across the world due to the cancellation of of the EAGE Annual in June of that year.